Odas Moon: Early career

+Born on February 11, 1892 in Alabama, Moon enlisted in the U.S. Army from Texas on December 15, 1917.
+He served as a private first class in the Aviation Section, Army Signal Corps and was subsequently commissioned as a second lieutenant on May 16, 1918.
+Moon transferred to the United States Army Air Service on September 20, 1920.

-Along with many other United States Army Air Service fliers, Moon was assigned to fly patrols along the Mexico – United States border from May to September, 1919.
+Along with many other Army Air Service fliers, Moon was assigned to fly patrols along the Mexico – United States border from May to September, 1919.
 As part of his duties, Moon ferried a Mexican colonel back to Puerto Palomas, Chihuahua, Mexico.

 In January 1924, Moon was flying a delivery of mail to an American Army base in the Panama Canal Zone when he discovered an American invasion fleet lying in wait 125 mi away from Panama.
 The fleet was made up of four battleships, a carrier and attendant vessels.
 Their plan was to surprise and "defeat" the defenders of Panama as part of annual winter maneuvers.
 Moon was carrying a case of ripe tomatoes to give to his wife, and he proceeded to carry out a series of dive bombing attacks against the USS Langley, delivering three direct hits from tomato "bombs".
 When he landed at the Panama base with the information that the fleet was coming, Moon was congratulated by his superiors.
 Soon, though, word was passed back regarding an unspoken goal of the surprise invasion fleet: they were there to prove that the Canal Zone needed a $10M purchase of 16-inch coastal defense guns.
 After the invasion fleet was discovered by an air unit while still 125 miles out, the need for coastal guns was no longer seen as urgent by Congress.
 However, air defense doctrine was not re-examined as a result.

 In 1924 or 1925, Moon taught bombardment to new airmen at Kelly Field in Texas.
 Among his students was Charles Lindbergh who, in 1970, wrote a letter to Senator Ralph Yarborough of Texas describing his memories of the foundational experience he was given by Moon.